-There are probably a couple of companies and people that spring to mind; including the odd freelance house painter in your neighborhood!
+There are probably a couple of companies and people that spring to mind; including the odd freelance house painter in your neighbourhood!
 So, with options in abundance, how can you be certain of picking the right one for you and your home?

 It’s not an easy decision to make, but it’s especially tougher when you don’t know what to look for in a paint contractor.
 Well, that’s about to change because we’re going to make things easier for you!
-Here are seven questions that every paint contractor must answer to your satisfaction before being hired.
+Here are seven questions that every painting contractor must answer to your satisfaction before being hired.
 Read on!

 “Are you a fully licensed paint contractor?”

 For more reasons than one, it is advisable to hire a paint contractor with proper licensing.
 This ensures that the company or person is running a business that meets certain requirements and quality standards that most unlicensed contractors do not.
 What’s more, a fully licensed paint contractor will possess more professionalism and experience in house painting than the average neighbourhood house painter!